nomansadiq11/kafka-connect-monitoring/README.md

-# Kafka Monitoring
+# Kafka Connector Monitoring
-This repo is created monitor the confluent kafka connectors and Topics
+This repo is created monitor the  kafka connectors and their tasks, we can see connector state and tasks states and the trace message.

-- Connectors
-- Topics
-- Connectors Actions
+This application developed with simple AngularJS framwork.